The Best Radon Detector to Make Your Home Safer

 7. Which place should I put my radon detector?

 Position detectors near the lower living spaces of your Home that you use the most, such as basements or floors.
-Do not place them in bathrooms, kitchens, or areas near drafts, as these locations can affect the accuracy of your detector.
+Do not place them in bathrooms, kitchens, or areas near drafts, as these locations can affect your detector’s accuracy.

 8. What is the minimum time I should wait to take a test for Radon?
-Tests for Radon typically run between 2 and 90 days.
+Radon tests typically run for 2 to 90 days.

 9. What can I do if my device has high radon levels?
 Do you know what to do?

 Contact a certified radon mitigation specialist if your detector detects radon levels at four pCi/L or more.
-They can recommend and apply ways to reduce Radon levels in your Home, such as adding ventilation or sealing entrance points.
+They can recommend and implement ways to reduce Radon levels in your Home, such as improving ventilation or sealing entry points.

 Maintenance and calibration